delatbabel/viewpages/README.md

 * More testing.
 * More documentation.
 * Sample templates based on AdminLTE
-* Maybe a set of admin controlle
+* Maybe a set of admin controllers to update / edit content in the database.

 ## Handling Directives